If you appreciate the work done within the wiki, please consider supporting The Cutting Room Floor on Patreon. Thanks for all your support!

 Sonic4EPI-CasinoStPortable.PNG

 The Ferris wheels in the background of Casino Street Zone say "Sonic the Portable".
-According to Simon Thomley, this was because Sonic 4 was intended to be a mobile-only game by that title, until Sega repurposed the game into a sequel and tied it into the classic trilogy.
-However, the developers didn't bother to remove the mention of Sonic the Portable - they just tried to blur it out, not doing a good job to say the least.
+According to Simon Thomley (and later corroborated by Kevin Eva, Sega Europe's community manager at the time), Sonic 4 was intended to be a mobile-only game by that title until Sega of America rebranded it as a sequel to the classic trilogy.
+However, the developers didn't bother to remove this mention of Sonic the Portable - they just tried to blur it out.

 (Source: SEGABits interview with Stealth)